alisqi/TwigQI/README.md

 * ✅ Runtime: non-nullable variable is null
 * ✅ Runtime: variable does not match type
 * ✅ Invalid object property or method (e.g., `{{ user.nmae }}`)

+  Types for keys and values in `for` loops are automatically derived from iterable types.

   ⚠️ This inspection _can_ trigger false positives, depending on your template logic.
 * ⌛ Undeclared variable (i.e., missing in `types`, `set`, etc)